-The Delta Decision on Flood Risk Management will provide every individual behind the dykes or dunes with the same level of protection: the probability of individual mortality as a result of flooding must not exceed 1:100,000 per annum.
-Higher protection levels apply in areas where flooding may cause major damage (in terms of large numbers of victims or economic loss).
+The Delta Decision on Flood Risk Management introduced a new approach to the flood protection of residents and the economy.
+Every individual living behind the dykes or dunes is provided with the same level of protection: the probability of individual mortality as a result of flooding must not exceed 1:100,000 per annum.
+Higher protection levels apply in areas where flooding may cause major damage (in terms of large numbers of victims, economic loss, and/or vital infrastructure of national significance).
 These goals have been translated into new standards for the dykes, dunes, and dams protecting our country against flooding from the sea, the major rivers, and the large lakes.
-This means that flood risk management is tackled in a more focused and more effective manner, offering more protection for people and the economy.
-The new flood risk management policy is future-oriented and looks ahead to the situation expected for 2050.
+The new standards have been anchored in the Water Act, which came into force on 1 January 2017.
 The aim is for all the flood defence systems to meet the new standards by then.

 New tools and tasking up to 2050

 Setting down the new standards does not mean that our work is done.
 In order to be able to apply the new standards, the central government is developing regulations and instruments – in consultation with the district water boards – with which the managing authorities can assess the safety of the dykes, dunes and dams.

 The assessments of the primary flood defence systems are making steady progress: by mid-2019, some 19 per cent had been assessed on the basis of the new standards that came into force on 1 January 2017.
 The work is thus well on schedule.
 By 2023, this will yield a national picture of dyke improvement tasking up to 2050.

 Dyke sections that do not meet the statutory standards will be tackled in the period leading up to 2050.
 The measures will be focused on prevention.
 The required protection level will be achieved by reducing the probability of flooding through robust dykes, dams, dunes, and storm surge barriers, and by creating sufficient room for rivers.
 Such measures will be carried out under the Delta Plan on Flood Risk Management.